Forging a nation: Ukrainian courage and resistance, one year on

 The family rarely articulates sweeping statements about the significance of their day-to-day resistance, but it was in such actions that their sense of nationhood grew.

 They refused, for example, to let their youngest, 14-year-old Danylo Ivanov, go to Russian school.
-They chose instead to continue his studies on-line with his Ukrainian teacher, who left Kherson because she rejected the Russian curriculum.
+They chose instead to continue his studies online with his Ukrainian teacher, who left Kherson because she rejected the Russian curriculum.

 Danylo’s aunt Aliona has now moved to Europe, but during the occupation last April, when Russian troops were dispersing protesters with live bullets, tear gas, and stun grenades, she told The Christian Science Monitor about the difficulties of life under the Russian yoke.